 At Moffitt, your cancer diagnosis is our top priority.
 We consistently rank among the top cancer hospitals in the nation, not only because of our groundbreaking research and above-average patient survival rates but also because of our commitment to supporting our patients in many ways beyond treatment.

 If you or your loved one has received a sarcoma diagnosis, it’s critical that you receive the most effective treatment plan right away.
-When you reach out to Moffitt, you’ll be connected with a cancer expert within a day, which is faster than any other cancer hospital in the country.
+When you reach out to Moffitt, you’ll be connected with a cancer expert as quickly as possible.
 Connect with us today at 1-888-663-3488 or use our online new patient registration form.
 No referral is needed.

 American Cancer Society – Treatment of Soft Tissue Sarcomas by Stage